eric-muchiri/shell-walkthrough/03-arrays/readme.md

 %f - print as a float value
 %o - print as an octal value
 %s -  print as a string value
 %x - print as a hexadecimal value

+Example
+%10s, %-10s - format a string with a maximum of 10 characters(- sign means left aligned)
+%8.2f, %-8.2f - A float point value 8 integers 2 decimal points